YZHA-yuzi/nbRegQF/README.md

-We begin with simulating individual-level exposures assuming time-specific quantile functions are temporally correlated across time points by introducing first-order Gaussian Markov random field processes for unconstrained basis coefficients used for expanding quantile functions.
+We begin with simulating individual-level exposures assuming time-specific quantile functions are temporally correlated across time points by introducing first-order Gaussian Markov random field processes for unconstrained basis coefficients used for modeling quantile functions.
 To simulate individual-level exposures based on quantile processes having temporal dependency, exposure quantile functions are specified via the basis expansion.
 In the basis expansion, we use four